 Domestic Tetsuo: Painting Nu Li (posts from 10 June) documents Wenzhe Li’s durational act of space mapping by imitating a utilitarian automaton designed for domestic labour.
-Under the name of Tetsuo (assuming a retarded, bastardised offspring of metal-machine-blob from Shinja Tsukamoto’s cyberpunk classic movie of the same name), it performs “hysterical process” of “artificial stupidity” – in Whenzhe Li’s own words.
+Under the name of Tetsuo (assuming a retarded, bastardised offspring of metal-machine-blob from Shinja Tsukamoto’s cyberpunk classic movie of the same name), it performs a “hysterical process” of “artificial stupidity” – in Whenzhe Li’s own words.
 Being a creation of human design with claims to the novel embodiment of intelligence (AI), Tetsuo appears rather as a degeneration of human cognition into futuristic bestiality.

 The robot paints expressive bloody smears while driving around a patio for a couple of hours, pushing through tangles of black cables and obsessively recording its own blind marks via an inbuilt video cam.
-WenZhe Li eagerly submits to Tetsuo’s physiology of cables and synthetic blood, following its random trajectories with another camera, she becomes a ghost of a robot projected against an expressionist painting of the patio’s floor surface.
+WenZhe Li eagerly submits to Tetsuo’s physiology of cables and synthetic blood, following its random trajectories with another camera.
+She becomes a ghost of a robot projected against an expressionist painting of the patio’s floor surface.

-The choreography is reminiscent of the Futurist Dance manifesto, which proclaimed a transgression beyond muscular possibilities of the dancer and towards merging their bodies with machines – “that ideal multiplied body of a motor that we so long dreamt of”, wrote Marinetti in 1917.
+The choreography is reminiscent of the Futurist Dance manifesto, which proclaimed a transgression beyond the muscular possibilities of the dancer and towards merging their bodies with machines – “that ideal multiplied body of a motor that we so long dreamt of”, wrote Marinetti in 1917.

-Tracing this original futurist concept of bio-mechanical dance, Crashed Nanobot places itself in the avant-garde tradition developed from ‘Printing Press’ choreography by Giacomo Balla, where “staccato movement of machines” formed a mechanical human centipede, alluding to early Soviet neo-barbarian ‘mechanical dances’ of Froegger that imitated electro-magnetic transmission by interlocking body gestures or expressing the principle of biomechanics of Meyerhold who called for industrial efficiency and dehumanised precision of theatre and movement achieved through devising complexes of “acting machines”.
-WenZhe Li’s body choreography certainly includes also ‘fucking’ machines.
+Tracing this original futurist concept of bio-mechanical dance, Crashed Nanobot places itself in the avant-garde tradition developed from ‘Printing Press’ choreography by Giacomo Balla, where “staccato movement of machines” formed a mechanical human centipede, alluding to early Soviet neo-barbarian ‘mechanical dances’ of Froegger that imitated electro-magnetic transmission by interlocking body gestures or expressing the principle of the biomechanics of Meyerhold who called for industrial efficiency and dehumanised precision of theatre and movement achieved through devising complexes of “acting machines”.
+WenZhe Li’s body choreography also includes ‘fucking’ machines.

-Via AV social media WenZhe Li leads the existence of Eelbergine that marries trans-species eroticism of twisting invertebrates with morbid sexualisation of technology.
+Via AV social media WenZhe Li leads the existence of Eelbergine that marries trans-species eroticism of twisting invertebrates with the morbid sexualisation of technology.
 Her sadistic art practice is performed in two distinct dimensions: aggressive shapeshifting of her latex-clad anatomy and violently ecstatic video editing of her acts, which she considers her very instinctual, physiological experience – compared in its intensity to monstrous penetrations of her body.